 Wisdom Teeth can come through just like the rest of the teeth in your mouth with no problems.
 However, it is common not to have enough room in your mouth to fit them.
 This can mean your Wisdom Teeth may only partially erupt, come through crooked or stay impacted (below the gum line un-erupted).

 Impacted, partially erupted or crooked wisdom teeth can lead to painful crowding, swelling and tenderness.
-Pericornitis is a dental infection that occurs when your wisdom tooth partially erupts and the gum tissue covers a part of the top of the tooth.
+Pericoronitis is a dental infection that occurs when your wisdom tooth partially erupts and the gum tissue covers a part of the top of the tooth.
 This allows food or plaque to lodge under the gum tissue flap.
-Symptoms of Pericornitis include:
+Symptoms of Pericoronitis include:

-You can treat Pericornitis by rinsing with warm salt water and making sure that food is removed.
+You can treat Pericoronitis by rinsing with warm salt water and making sure that food is removed.